 By Adam Isacson, WOLA Senior Associate for Regional Security Policy

-Since our January 26 Colombia peace process update, negotiators from the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) guerrilla group have held two rounds of talks in Havana.
-Round five lasted from January 31 to February 10.
-Round six ran from February 18 to March 1.
+Since our March 8 Colombia peace process update, negotiators from the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) guerrilla group held one more round of talks.
+Round seven took place in Havana, Cuba from March 11 to March 21.

 The negotiators appear to be near an accord on land and rural development, the first of five substantive agenda items.
 Before the last round of talks ended, some observers speculated that they would actually complete this accord by the 21st.

 But they are not there yet.
 “We continue to advance in the construction of accords within the first agenda point, although there are still several disagreements remaining,” chief government negotiator Humberto de la Calle announced when the round ended.
 Colombian press noted that the FARC-government negotiators’ joint statement after the seventh round used nearly the same language as their statement after the sixth round.

 The biggest unresolved issue appears to be the future extent of “Campesino Reserve Zones,” areas where landholdings are limited in size and restricted to agriculture (and thus excluded to activities like mining).
 Six such zones legally exist in Colombia, covering 831,000 hectares of land.
 In the negotiations, the FARC are seeking approval of about fifty more Campesino Reserve Zones, covering 9.5 million hectares (23.5 million acres; Colombia’s entire land area is 113 million hectares).
 They also appear to be pushing for a degree of administrative autonomy similar to what currently exists for the country’s indigenous territories.
 Colombia’s government opposes both proposals.